minami666/frima/README.md

 ### Association

-- has_many : productsimages, dependent: destroy
+- has_many :productsimages, dependent: destroy
-- has_many : productslikes, dependent: destroy
+- has_many :productslikes, dependent: destroy
 - belongs_to :user, foreign_key: true
 - belongs_to :size, foreign_key: true
 - belongs_to :brand, foreign_key: true
-- belongs_to : category, foreign_key: true
+- belongs_to :category, foreign_key: true
 - has_one :seller
 - has_one :buyer

-## 07:productsimages
+## 05:productsimages

 | Column      | Type    | Options     |
 | ----------- | ------- | ----------- |